Eloy Jiménez Preview, Player Props: White Sox vs. Royals

 Eloy Jiménez At The Plate

-- In 70.6% of his 102 games this season, Jimenez has picked up at least one hit.
-He's also had 24 multi-hit games.
+- Jimenez has picked up a hit in 70.6% of his 102 games this year, with at least two hits in 23.5% of them.

-- He has hit a home run in 15 games this season (14.7%), leaving the park in 3.6% of his trips to the plate.
+- He has hit a long ball in 14.7% of his games this season, and 3.6% of his plate appearances.

-- In 39.2% of his games this season, Jimenez has had at least one RBI.
-He's picked up more than one in 12.7% and driven in three or more of his team's runs in two contests.

-- He has scored in 38 games this season, with multiple runs three times.
+- He has scored in 38 of 102 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.